phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git commit -m "switch icepack to different repository and hash" git push origin mybranch

 Again, this should be avoided in most cases.
-We recommend following (Develop-CICE-and-Icepack-concurrently) and treating the two repositories independently until the Icepack submodule in CICE can be easily updated from a version on the Consortium master.
+We recommend [Developing CICE and Icepack concurrently](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Develop-CICE-and-Icepack-concurrently) and treating the two repositories independently until the Icepack submodule in CICE can be easily updated from a version on the Consortium master.

 ## Completely Remove and Replace the Icepack Submodule in CICE